CENTRAL CENTRIFUGAL CICATRICIAL ALOPECIA

-Central Centrifugal Cicatricial Alopecia is a condition that exclusively effects women with Afro hair types, particularly in their 40’s and 50’s.
+Central Centrifugal Cicatricial Alopecia is a condition that exclusively effects men and women with Afro hair types, particularly in their 40’s and 50’s.
 Central Centrifugal Cicatricial Alopecia is the manifestation of scar tissue in the scalp in the form of circular patterns of hair loss.
 The scar tissue is caused by damaging hair styling/care practices that are unique to people with afro hair types, such as wearing tight ponytails, weaves or dreadlocks, or relaxing your hair and greasing your scalp.
 The earliest sign of Central Centrifugal Cicatricial Alopecia is the peeling away of the Inner Root Sheath.
 The Inner Root Sheath is a layer of hair that envelops the hair shaft forming the channel for growing hair.
 When the Inner Root Sheath peels back because of the trauma caused by abrasive hair styling techniques which causes scarring of the scalp, it has negative effect on hair formation, reducing the quantity and thickness of hair produced.
-Please see illustration below:
+See diagram below for more information:

 Causes of Central Centrifugal Cicatricial Alopecia